 Sir Paul and Dame Darcey honoured at palace

-Sir Paul McCartney has been made a companion of honour by the Queen at Buckingham Palace.
+Sir Paul McCartney has been made a Companion of Honour by the Queen at Buckingham Palace.

 The 75-year-old Beatle, who was knighted 20 years ago, was given the award for his services to music.